The Mito-EpiGen Program

 1. Translational research in the laboratory of Dr. Anne Chiaramello at the George Washington University School of Medicine and Health Sciences.
 Her translational and pre-clinical studies are funded by the Department of Defense and the National Center for Advancing Translational Sciences (NCATS) of the National Institute of Health, respectively.
 Dr. Martine Uittenbogaard is the Deputy Scientific Director and specialized in mitochondrial functional investigations and mitochondrial genetics.
 She has established protocols to derive fibroblasts from patient’s skin biopsy to determine the patient’s mitochondrial signature and to screen pharmacological molecules with therapeutic potential for rescuing the mitochondrial phenotype caused by MELAS or LHON-Plus.

 The Mito-EpiGen Program focuses on two maternally inherited mitochondrial diseases, Mitochondrial Encephalopathy Lactic Acidosis and Stroke-like episodes (MELAS) and Leber’s Hereditary Optic Neuropathy (LHON-Plus).
 Both maternally inherited diseases are incurable and progressive with no effective therapeutic intervention.
-Most patients are diagnosed during childhood or young adulthood and exhibit a chronic energy deficit, which affects organs with high energy demands such as the nervous, musculoskeletal, and cardiac systems.
-Patients exhibit a heterogenous symptomatology such as encephalopathy, seizures, migraines, tremors, cognitive deficits, vision loss, hearing loss, muscle weakness, cardiomyopathy, and neuropathy, making clinical diagnosis difficult and hampering treatments.
 Currently, patients only have access to palliative therapies that fail to halt progression of their phenotypic manifestations, resulting in poor quality of life and significant morbidity.
+Patients with MELAS are diagnosed during childhood or young adulthood, while patients with LHON-Plus are predominantly diagnosed during adulthood.

-The Mito-EpiGen Program provides an interactive infrastructure for our ongoing collaborative investigations between translational/clinical researchers and clinicians to test our innovative therapeutic intervention in patients with MELAS or LHON-Plus.
+The Mito-EpiGen Program provides an interactive infrastructure for our ongoing collaborative investigations between translational researchers and clinicians to test our small molecule-based mitochondrial therapy in patients with MELAS or LHON-Plus.
 Pre-clinical studies conducted by Dr. Chiaramello and her team have provided the proof-of-concept of their personalized-based approach showing that this small molecule prodrug rescues the MELAS and LHON-Plus mitochondrial phenotype (profound mitochondrial dysfunction) of patient-derived cells.